$N$-player games and mean-field games with smooth dependence on past absorptions: Existence of solutions of the mean-field game

-\textit{Relaxed feedback MFG solutions}\quad The main mathematical tool here is the mimicking result of \citet{brunick}.
-We follow the procedure in \citet{lacker} but with modifications due the peculiarities of our model induced mainly by the presence of absorptions.
-We give more details in the proof below. \bprop[\textit{Existence of relaxed feedback MFG solutions}] Grant assumptions (H1)-(H8) and (C1).
-Let $(\nu,\Theta,\mu)$ be a relaxed MFG solution according to Definition \ref{def:MFGsolRel2}.
-Then there exist another relaxed MFG solution $(\nu,\Theta',\mu)$ and a progressively measurable functional $\lambda:[0,T]\times\X\rightarrow\PP(\Gamma)$ such that $\Theta'((\varphi,q)\in\X\times\V:q_t=\lambda(t,\varphi))=1$ for Lebesgue-a.e. $t\in[0,T]$ and $J^{\mu}(\Theta')=J^{\mu}(\Theta)=V^{\mu}$, i.e. $(\nu,\lambda,\mu)$ is a relaxed and feedback solution of the MFG according to Definition \ref{def:MFGsolRel}. \eprop \begin{proof} We adapt to our setting the proof of Theorem 3.7 in \citet{lacker}, by exploiting the mimicking result in Corollary 3.11 of \citet{brunick} instead of Corollary 3.7 as in \cite{lacker}.
+Then there exists another relaxed MFG solution $(\Theta',\mu)$ and a progressively measurable functional $\lambda:[0,T]\times\X\rightarrow\PP(\Gamma)$ such that $\Theta'((\varphi,q)\in\X\times\V:q_t=\lambda(t,\varphi))=1$ for $\mathcal L_T$-a.e. $t\in[0,T]$ and $J^{\mu}(\Theta')=J^{\mu}(\Theta)=V^{\mu}$, i.e. $(\lambda,\mu)$ is a relaxed feedback solution of the MFG as in Definition \ref{def:MFGsolRel}. \eprop \begin{proof} We adapt the proof of Theorem 3.7 in \cite{lacker} to our setting, by exploiting the mimicking result in Corollary 3.11 of \cite{brunick} instead of Corollary 3.7 as in \cite{lacker}.
 As a consequence, the mimicking process that we get is not Markovian as in Lacker.
-However, it has the same law of the original process.
-In particular, equality in law is needed due to the history dependence induced by the the presence of the first exit time from the set $\OO$.
+However, it has the same law as the original process and not only the same marginals.
+This is important in our setting due to the path dependency induced by the exit time $\tau$.